LEARNING TO SURF AFTER 40

 CARDIO WORKOUT

 Not only is heart disease the leading cause of death in the UK, according to the government website, it causes nearly twice as many deaths as dementia; dementia is the second leading cause of death.
-While deaths from heart disease and stroke have certainly decreased in recent years, it’s still too high for our liking and surfing is the perfect opportunity to stay active and reduce your chances of struggling with this health issue.
+While deaths from heart disease and stroke have certainly decreased in recent years, it’s still too high for our liking and learning to surf at 40 is the perfect opportunity to stay active and reduce your chances of struggling with this health issue.
 Regardless of which form of surfing you choose (duck diving, paddling, or standing), you’ll be moving constantly and this level of activity can only be beneficial for your health.

 As your heart rate increases and the different muscles receive blood and oxygen, your cardiovascular system welcomes the activity and this offers various benefits in everyday life.
 For example, you won’t have any trouble breathing and strenuous activity becomes much easier.
 Suddenly, you’ll have the energy to take the stairs at work rather than the lift (unless you’re on the 33rd floor, of course!).